itsatony/nJSON/README.md

     - (with a http POST or PUT)  /?id={{id}} checks for JSON data format and writes that into the redis key id

-    - all submitted data is auto-deleted after 24h
+    - all submitted data is auto-deleted after 24h after the last access

 - a simple nodejs client that can be used from any nodejs project to log variables to njson